Mulu World Heritage Area

 – United Nations Educational, Scientific & Cultural Organization (UNESCO)

-- Be an outstanding example of the world’s geological history.
+- Be an outstanding example of the world’ geological history (Caves and cave deposits)

-- Be an outstanding representative example of on-going evolutionary processes.
+- Be and outstanding representative example of on-going evolutionary processes (current research programmes)

 - Be of exceptional beauty!

 - Contain significant natural habitat for in-situ conservation of biological diversity and the protection of threatened species (wide range of cave and forest habitats).

 World Heritage status has created renewed interest in the park and a genuine desire of the government and the people of Malaysia to ensure it is adequately protected.
 Accordingly, the Sarawak Government has committed to developing world leading conservation practices and high quality nature-based tourism activities at Mulu and has committed considerable resources to ensure its goals are achieved.